semantic-release/gitlab/README.md

 - you can use labels to filter issues, i.e. to not comment if the issue is labeled with `wip`: `"<% return !issue.labels?.includes('wip') %>"`

 > check the [GitLab API Issue object](https://docs.gitlab.com/ee/api/issues.html#single-issue) for properties which can be used for the filter

+#### publishToCatalog

+**Note**: This is an EXPERIMENTAL option that might change in the future.

+Use this option to [publish CI/CD components to the catalog](https://gitlab.com/gitlab-org/cli/-/blob/main/docs/source/repo/publish/catalog.md) as part of the release process.

+The publishing is done via the `glab` CLI, so make sure to [install it before](https://gitlab.com/gitlab-org/cli#installation).

 ## Compatibility